eddatasci/unrollment_proj/paper/symposium.md

 The following panelists will present during the course of the symposium.

-*Patricia Martin, doctoral student at UCLA* and investigator with the Enrollment Management, Recruiting and Access Group, will provide an overview of the Unrollment Project, including both the substantive goals of the project and the process for undertaking research.
+*Patricia Martin, Doctoral Student at UCLA* and investigator with the Enrollment Management, Recruiting and Access Group, will provide an overview of the Unrollment Project, including both the substantive goals of the project and the process for undertaking research.
 The